Troutdale man killed in Highway 16 crash

-A Troutdale man was killed Thursday afternoon in a single-vehicle crash on Highway 16.
+A Troutdale man was killed early Thursday morning in a single-vehicle crash on Highway 16.

 The driver of the truck, 37-year-old Brian E. Robinson was partially ejected from the vehicle and died at the scene.